 - Music Professions and Musical Heritage of Western Norway: Research and Development for Production of Educational Outreach Videos and MOOCs

 - Digital Competence and Digitized Musical Heritage (3-year project through Nordic Network for Music Education)

-- Viking Music Project (fieldwork at Nordic early Medieval heritage sites, analysis of artifacts, and interviews with archaeologists, museologists, musicians, etc.; collaboration with Jonathan McCollum in co-authored book)
+- Viking Music Project (fieldwork at Nordic early Medieval heritage sites, analysis of artifacts, and interviews with archaeologists, museologists, musicians, etc.; collaboration with Jonathan McCollum in co-authored book for Bloomsbury press)

 - Harvard Music Preference Project (survey study through School of Public Health)

 - The Recorder in Norwegian Schools (historical study, Rigmor Titt)